 Conversions, conversions, conversions.

 It’s fair to say that’s the dream when selling online, right?
-The online shopping industry is due to reach 2.14 billion buyers by 2021—which means there are a lot of opportunities for you to make the sales you want.
+The global online shopping industry is due to grow to $6.5 trillion by 2022 —which means there are a lot of opportunities for you to make the sales you want.

 But in order to get your share of those shoppers, you’ll need to focus not just on having great products or advertising.
 You’ll also need to optimize your entire shopping experience—from the moment someone searches for a product all the way through to them receiving it in the mail.